MazenDS/Disaster-Response-Pipeline/README.md

 # Disaster-Response-Pipeline project

 # table of content.
-Description
+#Description
-excuting the ML program
+!excuting the ML program
-excuting the app.
+!excuting the app.
-testing the result.
+!testing the result.